how to improve VO2max

 What is VO2max?

-VO2max stands for the maximal amount of oxygen your body can use in 1 minute.
+VO2 max is the maximum amount of oxygen your body can use in one minute.
 In other words, it’s the rate of oxygen supply to your working muscles.
 The faster you can supply it, the more fuel can be burned to propel you forward.
-Making energy available fast in a sustainable way is the primary limiting factor of distance running.
-And that’s your aerobic capacity.
+Making energy available fast in a sustainable way is the primary limiting factor of distance running, and that’s your aerobic capacity.

-If you own an advanced running watch such as a Garmin Forerunner, you will have a rough idea about your VO2max.
-A precise measure necessitates a laboratory as a running watch can only compare your pace with your heart rate but is blind to your running economy.
-That may be a problem comparing the VO2max values of two different runners with wildly different running economies.
-But for you, as an individual, any increase in VO2max translates into a faster running performance.
+If you own an advanced running watch such as a Garmin Forerunner, you will have a rough idea about your VO2 max.
+A precise measure necessitates a laboratory, as a running watch can only compare your pace with your heart rate but is blind to your running economy.
+Comparing the VO2max values of two different runners with wildly different running economies may be a problem.
+However, for you, as an individual, any increase in VO2max translates into faster running performance.

-Yet your aerobic system contributes 90 percent of the energy in a 5K race, and nearly 100 percent in a marathon.
+Yet your aerobic system contributes 90 percent of the energy in a 5K race and nearly 100 percent in a marathon.
 Consequently, you don’t need to train your anaerobic energy system for the classic road races.
-Training paces exceeding VO2max (2000m – 3000m race pace) are purely for the sake of neuromuscular power, running economy, and lactate tolerance.
+Training paces exceeding VO2 max (2000m – 3000m race pace) are purely for neuromuscular power, running economy, and lactate tolerance.
 Only 400m sprinters and middle-distance runners (800m, 1500m, the mile) require dedicated training for the anaerobic energy system.

 Components of VO2max